DakaraProject/dakara-player/README.md

 python -m dakara_player create-config
 ```

 and complete it with your values.
-The file is stored in your user space: `~/.config/dakara` on Linux or `$APPDATA\Dakara` on Windows.
+The file is stored in your user space: `~/.config/dakara` on Linux, `~/Library/Preferences/dakara` on Mac, or `$APPDATA\DakaraProject\dakara` on Windows.

 ## Customization